philcryer/base-secure/README.md

 ## Features

 * Hardens the Linux OS and its SSH configuration using the excellent [DevSec Hardening Framework](https://dev-sec.io/).
-(NOTICE: currently using their default setttings you could lock this down further)
+(NOTICE: currently using their default setttings, you could lock this down further)
 * Does a full system upgrade of all installed components
 * Installs Ansible automatically if it's not installed (recommended)
 * All pip installed packages (including Ansible) installed to user installation